MihaiMan75/Sistem-de-gestionare-al-ciclului-de-viata-al-unui-produs-DRX-IT-DAY/README.md

 ## Getting Started
 1. Clone this repository.
 2. Open the solution in **Visual Studio 2022**.
-3. Ensure **SQL Server LocalDB** is installed.
+3. Ensure **SQL Server LocalDB** is installed & run the Database Creation script.
-4. Build and run the project.
+5. Build and run the project.
+6. Once the connectionSettings.json file is created, navigate to the project directory and locate the file in either the Debug or Release folder.
+7. Insert the correct connection string into connectionSettings.json.
+8. Run the project again, this will create an admin account automatically.